onejeuu/sc-file/docs/source/api/usage/pipeline.rst

           obj.encode()
           data = output.getvalue()

-Read an external output stream before the encoder closes, because the encoder owns that stream.
+When an external output stream is passed to an encoder, read it before the encoder closes because it owns that stream.